yalicee/march-23-be-pg-theme-parks/README.md

 > Before we insert the `rides` to our database we need to address a couple of problems:
 >
-> The rides columns in our table need to have `park_id` inserted into them.
+> The rides columns in our table need to have a `park_id` inserted into them.
 >
 > However, this `park_id` was created as a `SERIAL PRIMARY KEY` when we inserted the `parks` data into our database.
 So it exists in our database, but not in the local data we are using for seeding the `rides` table.
 >
-> The data we have access to *does* have keys of `park_name` so, in order to be able to insert the rides data in schema we defined earlier, we will need to be able to work out which `park_id` goes with which `park_name`.
+> The data we have access to *does* have keys of `park_name` so, in order to be able to insert the rides data into the table we defined earlier, we will need to be able to work out which `park_id` goes with which `park_name`.
 >
 > We will need access to the rows that have been inserted to the `parks` table.
 >